aproxacs/mockHttpServer/README.md

 If requireAccessToken is set true, server will check access token for matched XHR request.
 If XHR request does not Authorization header, or access token is invalid, server will respond with errorResponse.

 ### Handling errors
+If error occurs while processing request, it sends 500 error with an error reason.
+So, when you work with MockHttpServer, use error handling callback to check errors.
+For example with jquery,

+    $(document).ajaxError(function(event, xhr) {
+      if(xhr.status === 500) {
+        alert(xhr.responseText);
+      }
+    });

+#### Error Reasons
+- Invalid JSON :
+    when request body is not a valid json.
+- Access Token Not Registered :
+    when mockRequest requires access token, but access token is not set to MockHttpServer.
+- Not Registered :
+    when request does not match to any registered mockRequest.

 ## Codes and Reference
 All codes are in `js/mock_http_server.js` file.